We bring talented people together and make things happen.

-– Community projects exhibition, audio recordings, craft
+– Community projects exhibition, audio, making

-We were part of the Women in Comedy festival whose director Hazel O’Keefe won a Power Women Award in 2017.
+Part of the Women in Comedy festival whose director Hazel O’Keefe won a Power Women Award in 2017.

-22,571 visitors of all ages took part in Colours, Community & Chemistry at the People’s History Museum in Northwest England.
+22,571 visitors of all ages took part in ‘Colours, Community & Chemistry’ at the People’s History Museum in Northwest England.

 Artificial silk is a textile too.
 From the eve of the Second World War this transformative textile was made in the northwest of England in a huge factory where workers from all continents worked side by side.
 Filaments of silk from the cellulose in wood were twisted together and woven into clothes, war-time parachutes, sanitary wear including pads, items for hospitals, and many other forms.
 M&S used artificial silk for their popular nighties.
 Artificial silk was exported all over the world.
 Click here for more.